sokil/php-mongo/README.md

 ```

-Query documents near point, defined by latitude 49.588264 and
+Query documents near point on flat surface, defined by latitude 49.588264 and
 longitude 34.551416 and distance 1000 meters from this point:

 ```php